Author’s Note: To those paying attention you may see a subtle nod to Neon Genesis Evangelion.

 She allowed a smile to spread across her face as she contemplated what her friend Ainsley was planning for her to enjoy herself.
 Maybe, just maybe, some lazy time on a beach soaking up the bright sunlight of Altair was in order.
 That would be tomorrow or the day after or even the day after that.
 For now, she had time, something she hadn’t had for a while; she could relax and be herself and pretend that God was in His heaven and all was right with the world.

 Valerie leaned back against the sinfully comfortable couch, aware that it was her last morning on Altair before she assumed her new command.
 She’d been engrossed with reading up on the unclassified information about her new command, the ACS Archmage, until late last night.
 The Archmage was one of the Magician Class Battlecruisers that were fielded by the Human Federation just before the Great Coup.
 It had the latest technology aboard her and an impressive amount of firepower for a ship of its size.
-Although, like all battlecruisers, she traded armor and other defensive capabilities for her heavy firepower and the speed to quickly close with the enemy.

 The Human Federation BuShips had opted to go with a heavier missile capacity, as noted by the increased number of launchers, counter-missile launchers and bigger magazines for both.
 Ideally the ship would carry the mark ten capital missiles but the ACF’s stockpile of the newest missiles was dwindling at a steady rate and the factories were struggling to tool up to make more of them.
 Luckily the mark nine missiles weren’t that far behind in performance.
 The Archmage also carried the latest in EW platforms and stealthed recon drones that the Human Federation had created, at least until before the Great Coup.